GlobalsDB/Contributions/NodeJS/GlobalsGraphDB/README.txt

 This version has support for edges from a vertex to itself.
 They can be handled in exactly the same way other edges are handled.

 This version has support for undirected graphs, that is, graphs where each edge from A to B is also an edge from B to A and has the same data going either way.
-In order to make use of this, you must set the "reflect" parameter to true whenever you call deleteEdge() or addEdgeDatum().
-Then when you call getVertexDatum() or listEdgeKeys() you may call it with the vertices in either order.
+In order to make use of this, set the second parameter to true when calling the constructor.
+Alternatively, you may set the "reflect" parameter to true every time you call deleteEdge() or addEdgeDatum().
+When calling getVertexDatum() or listEdgeKeys() on an undirected graph, you may call it with the vertices in either order.

 Note: you may have to configure the first four lines of code so that the program is able to find the correct globals directory.